thijsi123/RomHackStudios.github.io/index.md

 🔸Updated Easy, Normal, and Hard mode requirements 🔸Increased the shiny odds to 1/4096
 🔸Updated Spotlight Events to run the entire day
-🔸Fixed several other bugs
+🔸Move Tutor now accepts cash if you run out of heart scales 🔸Fixed several other bugs
 🔸And a lot of minor improvements
 ```